bonavadeur/ikukantai/README.md

 `ikukantai` is closed-source, but you can exploit all extra power by using tanks deployed on the flight deck of the Fleet.
 We have a plan for developing 4 extra-components that make algorithm implementation easier in the near future.

-[Miporin](https://github.com/bonavadeur/miporin) - tank commander, the extra-controller working alongside and is independently of Knative's controller, written in Go
+[Miporin](https://github.com/bonavadeur/miporin) - tank commander, the extra-controller working alongside and is independently of Knative's controller. `miporin` also act as Scheduler of the Fleet. `miporin` is written in Go and release under Apache-2.0 License.

-[Nonna](https://github.com/bonavadeur/nonna) - Queuing Modifier Module on the Fleet, written in Go
+[Nonna](https://github.com/bonavadeur/nonna) - Queue Modifier Module on the Fleet, written in Go, released under Apache-2.0 License.

-[Yukari](https://github.com/bonavadeur/yukari) (comming soon) - Scheduling Algorithm Implementation Module on the Fleet, written in Go

-[Katyusha](https://github.com/bonavadeur/katyusha) (comming soon) - Load Balancing Algorithm Implementation Module on the Fleet, written in Go
+[Katyusha](https://github.com/bonavadeur/katyusha) (comming soon) - Load Balancing Algorithm Implementation Module on the Fleet, written in Go, will be released under Apache-2.0 License.

 Panzer vor!